soolar/slap/README.md

 ### Underwater zones
 * uses pulled red taffy if available
 * trains sea lasso if available and unmastered
+* use pulled indigo taffy as a banisher if one is needed

 ### Barf Mountain
 * sniffs garbage tourist